John-Valinsky/Windows/C++/Vol. II/Different operation node insert/README.md

 =====================
 This C++ program implements a Doubly Linked List (DLL) where each node points both forward and backward, making insertions and deletions efficient in both directions.

+Users can:

+Insert nodes at the front or end.

+Delete any node by value.

+Display the full list.